Whatsapp Icon

 Stage I

-In Stage I, the cancer is found in only one lymph node region or in a single organ.
+In Stage I, the cancer is found in only one lymph node region or a single organ.

 Stage II